(LG)BTQ+: The forgotten letters in manga

 queer accuracy: a bit questionable

 The art is very pretty, and I'm a sucker for Latin America, Spanish kind of vibes.
 The characters are nice, and I like how Theo takes his time trying out a gay relationship to see if it is right for him or not.
 The problem comes mostly from their sex scenes, that exclusively take place under alcoholic influence.
 Specifically, when Theo (only) is drunk.
-It is mostly consensual, but it really bugged me when Camillo (the other main character) asked him (while completely wasted) if he wanted to go further than jerking off.
+It is mostly consensual, but it really bugged me when Camillo (the other main character) asked him (while completely wasted) if he wanted to get even more intimate.
 Thankfully, Theo declined “the offer”, but it was very problematic on Camillo's part to ask in the first place.
-Another weak point of the manga is the small number of romantic scenes between the two, their “trial, relationship” being based mostly on sex and physical touch.
+Another weak point of the manga, I'd say, is the small number of romantic scenes between the two, their “trial, relationship” being based mostly on sex and physical touch.

 Half and Half